 Strongholds in the Bible–A Look at King Josiah

 Now let’s take a look at seven powerful ways we can break spiritual strongholds in our lives by studying the life of King Josiah.

 By the time he became king at the age of eight, the nation of Israel was a divided kingdom that strayed from the commands of the Lord.

 He was raised in a family that blatantly dishonored God.
 The beautiful temple that Solomon took such great care to build was no longer used to burn sacrifices to the Lord, but Josiah’s grandfather Manasseh built altars to false gods in the temple courts and inside the temple.

 Josiah’s grandfather did great evil in the eyes of the Lord, even more evil than the surrounding nations who did not fear God (2 Kings 21:9).

 Josiah’s father Amon also did great evil in the sight of the Lord.
 He was eventually assassinated by his own officials, which was how Josiah became king of Judah.

-You may have come from a family that did not honor the Lord.
+Like King Josiah, you may have come from a family that did not honor the Lord.
 You may have been raised in a home where sinful acts of rebellion against God were the norm.